-Surestone's material lines of business during the year ended March 31, 2017 were property, liability and miscellaneous financial loss covering risks in Ireland, UK and other EEA states.
+Surestone's material lines of business during the year ended March 31, 2018 were property, liability and miscellaneous financial loss covering risks in Ireland and the UK.

-Surestone is a wholly owned subsidiary of Surestone Insurance Holdings Limited (the Group).
-Its ultimate parent is Primary Group Limited (PGL).
-PGL is the investment holding company of the Primary Group, a group of predominantly small to medium size businesses engaged in insurance and other financial distribution activities in the UK and in other jurisdictions.
-Mr Philip James (together with certain family trusts of which he is the settlor) has a majority interest in PGL.
+Surestone is part of Surestone Insurance Holdings Limited (the Group).
+Its ultimate parent is Primary Group 1 Holdings Limited (PGHL).
+PGHL is the investment holding company of the Primary Group, a group of predominantly small to medium size businesses engaged in insurance and other financial distribution activities in the UK and in other jurisdictions.
+The ultimate controlling party of PGHL is Mr P W H James.

-The organisation chart below shows all material related undertakings within the Group:
+The organization chart below shows all material related undertakings within the Group: